shadowbq/robust-atd/README_PYTHON_UP.md

 You should have Python 2.7.10 (As of Mar 2018) compiled and ready to use as an alternative binary.

 ## Installing Python 2.7.x Latest as a system alternative

+Installing the latest python binary as a system alternative is important because you do not want to break the operating system dependency chain.
+Installing as an alt-binary will allow for the latest to be mixed into `virutalenv` while living side-by-side with the system version.

 * Centos: https://gist.github.com/shadowbq/57e194fb2331a3cdb0dae6231c1611e2
 * Debian/Ubuntu: https://gist.github.com/subsetpark/367f0d3fde503a1e481c